-In children between ages of 1 and 15 proportionally higher doses are required than in adults in relation to body weight.
-The dose range from 0.08-0.2 mg/kg bodyweight has been shown to be effective and safe.
+In children between ages of 1 and 15 years proportionally higher doses are required than in adults in relation to bodyweight.
+The dose range from 0.08 to 0.2 mg/kg bodyweight has been shown to be effective and safe.

-Dormicum should be administered deep into a large muscle mass 30-60 minutes prior to the induction of anesthesia.
+Midazolam should be administered deep into a large muscle mass 30-60 minutes prior to the induction of anaesthesia.

-Rectal administration in children: The total dose of Dormicum ranging from 0.3-0.5 mg/kg bodyweight should be administered 20-30 minutes before induction of anesthesia.
+Rectal administration in children: The total dose of midazolam ranging from 0.3-0.5 mg/kg bodyweight should be administered 20-30 minutes before induction of anaesthesia.
 Rectal administration of the ampoule solution is performed by means of a plastic applicator fixed on the end of the syringe.